-Deviled Eggs – A classic, easy appetizer that has delicious sweet and smoky flavor.
+These deviled eggs are a classic, easy appetizer that has delicious sweet and smoky flavor.
 Perfect for potlucks, holidays, parties and more.
-You’ll want this deviled egg recipe in your back pocket!

-If you’re looking for an easy bite-sized appetizer that’s perfect for parties, this deviled egg recipe is it.
+If you’re looking for an easy bite-sized appetizer that’s perfect for parties, this is it.
 They come together in less than 30 minutes and are always a crowd favorite.
-A few of my other top picks are jalapeno poppers, crockpot meatballs, little smokies, pigs in a blanket and ham and cheese sliders.
+You can even make different variations like bacon ranch deviled eggs.
+So yummy!

 Deviled eggs are one of those classic party or holiday appetizers that are always a hit.
 We have them every year for Easter brunch and everyone eats them right up.
 They’re super easy to make and come together in just 30 minutes.

-- Slice eggs in half vertically, then use spoon to scoop out yolks.
+- MIX.
+Slice eggs in half vertically, then use a spoon to scoop out the yolks.
 Place yolks in a bowl with mayo, mustard and pickle relish.
 Smash with a fork.
 If desired, add more mayo to make creamier and S&P to taste.
 Add a dash of Tabasco if preferred.

-- Place yolk mixture back into the egg white and sprinkle with paprika if desired.
+- FILL.
+Place yolk mixture back into the egg white and sprinkle with paprika if desired.

-TIP: I like to place my yolk mixture in a frosting bag or zip top bag and pipe the mixture onto the egg whites.
-It’s easy, quick and helps the deviled eggs to look more uniform and clean.
+- Use a frosting bag.
+I like to place my yolk mixture in a frosting bag or zip top bag and pipe the mixture onto the egg whites.
+It’s easy, quick and helps them look more uniform and clean.

-You can also make these easy deviled eggs the day before if you are short on time.
+- Making ahead: You can make this recipe the day before if you are short on time.
 I wouldn’t recommend making them any earlier to ensure optimal freshness.
-If making deviled eggs ahead of time, just be sure to keep the egg whites and the yolk mixture separate.
+If making ahead of time, just be sure to keep the egg whites and the yolk mixture separate.
 I like to spread the egg whites out evenly on a plate and wrap with plastic wrap.
 Then I’ll add my yolk mixture to a ziplock bag.
 Then all you have to do the next day is assemble your deviled eggs.
 Super easy!

-To store deviled eggs, simply space the eggs out evenly on a plate and cover with plastic wrap.
+- Storing: Simply space the eggs out evenly on a plate and cover with plastic wrap.
 I like to double wrap with plastic wrap to ensure the eggs stay extra fresh.
-The deviled eggs will keep in the fridge for about 2 days.
+They will keep in the fridge for about 2 days.

-There are lots of fun variations that you can make with this deviled eggs recipe.
+There are lots of fun variations that you can make with this recipe.
+You can even make festive holiday versions, like these Halloween deviled eggs.
 Below are a few yummy options!

-- Deviled eggs with bacon: Add crumbled bacon to your yolk mixture, as well as a few crumbles on top.
+- Bacon ranch deviled eggs: Add crumbled bacon and ranch seasoning to your yolk mixture, as well as a few extra crumbles on top.

-- Spicy deviled eggs: Add a teaspoon or two of Tabasco to your yolk mixture and sprinkle tops with paprika.
+- Spicy: Add a teaspoon or two of Tabasco to your yolk mixture and sprinkle tops with paprika.

-- Deviled eggs with dill: Add fresh dill sprigs to yolk mixture, as well as a few on top.
+- Dill: Add fresh dill sprigs to yolk mixture, as well as a few on top.

 - Avocado deviled eggs: Omit mustard and pickle relish and add avocado (1 whole), fresh lime or lemon juice and spices like garlic, cilantro, jalapeno, etc.